chip-8/extensions/README.md

 * CHIP-8 programs are loaded at `0600` to `07FF`.
 * The resolution is 64 x 48.

-* The ETI-660 had a "standard" keyboard with the following layout:
+The ETI-660 had a "standard" keyboard with the following layout:

     0 1 2 3 4 5 6 7
     8 9 A B C D E F

-* Many used off-the-shelf hexadecimal keypads instead, with layouts like this one:
+But many used off-the-shelf hexadecimal keypads instead, with the same layout as the Digitran keypad:

     0 1 2 3
     4 5 6 7